nietowl/nietowl/README.md

 <h1 align="center">Hi 👋, I'm @nietowl</h1>

 <p align="center">
   A passionate hacker and security enthusiast.
-I'm currently learning Go and looking to collaborate on "Dark Web Hunting" projects.
+I'm currently learning Go and looking to collaborate on "Dark Web Hunting" projects/freelancing.
 If you'd like to connect and work together, reach me on <a href="https://twitter.com/Ni3tOwl">Twitter</a> or <a href="https://www.linkedin.com/in/pranav-darwai/">LinkedIn</a>.
 I'm always open to new opportunities and challenges!
 </p>

 <p align="center">